 • Does it cover medical evacuation? – the cost of transferring you home in case of serious injury or illness.

 • Does it cover repatriation? - the cost of transporting remains to home country in case of death.

-International Services has brochures from several insurance companies that specialized in insuring international students.
+International Student & Scholar Services has brochures from several insurance companies that specialized in insuring international students.
 Stop by and take a look.